skohlmann/jpaunit/README.md

 config.setCustomSerializers(ImmutableList.of(new UuidSerializer()));
 ```

-_(actually, the UuidSerializer above is registered by default by jpaunit in addition to all those available from YamlBeans)_
+_(actually, the UuidSerializer above is registered by default by JpaUnit in addition to all those available from YamlBeans)_

 This config can later be fed to the JpaUnitRule via the constructor if using pure JUnit.